 With that being said, if the decay has advanced and caused severe infection, it may be either difficult or even impossible to restore the original condition of a tooth using a root canal or a crown.
 This leaves extraction as the only suitable treatment.

 The tooth has endured severe damage or fractured

-A sudden injury to the mouth - such as while playing sports or during a fall – can result in a broken, chipped or knocked out tooth.
-Not only is this painful, it is more vulnerable to infection and decay.
+A sudden injury to the mouth - such as while playing sports or during a fall – can result in a broken, chipped or knocked-out tooth.
+Not only is this painful, but it is also more vulnerable to infection and decay.

 On top of this, a fractured tooth with jagged edges may cause harm to your mouth's inner tissues, including your lips, tongue and cheeks.
 Your dentist may need to pull a tooth fractured in this way and replace it with a dental implant or some other kind of restoration.